OpenNebula/docs/source/operation/references/template.rst

 Predefined Host Attributes
 -----------------------------

-There are some predefined Host attributes that can be used in the requirements and rank expressions:
+There are some predefined Host attributes that can be used in the requirements and rank expressions, valid for all hypervisors:

 +-----------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 |    Attribute    |                                                                                       Meaning                                                                                        |